JustAnotherHeroRiding/Lesson-3---JS-Further/Lesson 3 Notes.md

 - Clear state #DONE
 - Functions!!! #DONE
 - No duplicate code #DONE
-- branch name is task/TODOlist
+- branch name is task/TODOlist #DONE
 - when i push the request, i should send a merge request to the main branch